 We anticipate offering nursing continuing education credits for this live activity for a maximum of 14.5 CNE credit hours.
 Nurses should claim only the credit commensurate with the extent of their participation in the activity.

-We anticipate offering 14.5 Social Work CE Credits to NY, NJ, and CT licensed social workers*, NY mental health counselors, and NY psychologists who have met the full requirements of the program.
+A total of 14.5 contact hours, live in-person.
+CE contact hours will be awarded to NY, NJ, and CT licensed social workers*, NY mental health counselors, and NY psychologists who have met the requirements described below.

 Columbia University makes every effort to accommodate individuals with disabilities.
 If you require disability accommodations to for this event, please contact the Office of Disability Services at 212-854-2388 or firstname.lastname@example.org at least 10 days in advance of the event.
 We will do our best to arrange accommodations received after this deadline but cannot guarantee them.